AlexPoint/alfonse/_i18n/en/expat-guide.md

 If you travel alone, good news for you on this point: life will be much easier.
 If you travel with your significant other, be sure to be aligned on how long the expatriation will last and what it brings to both persons in the couple.

 One important thing, if the expatriation is for professional reasons, discuss whether the other one wants/should find another job there.
 If that's the case, which visa do you need and what are the criteria to get it?
 Is it easy to get a job for you there?
-Dust your résumé off and think about being accompanied in your job search.
+Dust your résumé off, translate it if needed and think about being accompanied in your job search.

 If you don't plan on finding a job there, think of what you will do.
 Write a blog, build your own company, be involved in associations, ...?
 Be clear about it and find something because "visiting the city" will only get you excited for a couple of weeks.